abelovgit/tst/README.md

 NOTES:
 * Credentials can be found on https://pwsafe.trifork.nl
-* Establish the SSH tunnel before attempting to visit the prescribed ports on localhost
+* Establish the SSH tunnel before attempting to visit the prescribed ports on localhost.

 [Previous](#environments) | [Back to contents](#table-of-contents)